Writer's Eye 2016

 Family Art JAMs

-This popular series of programs combines age-appropriate tours with hands-on art activities that make the Museum's exhibitions accessible to young children.
-Introducing new art materials and techniques challenges children to think in new ways, and interactive tours help them develop the confidence to talk about art.
+These popular programs combine age-appropriate tours with hands-on art activities that make the Museum's exhibitions accessible to children.
+The introduction of new art materials and techniques challenges children to think in new ways, and interactive tours help them develop the confidence to talk about art.
 By asking parents or other adult family members to serve as assistants, models, and collaborators, Family Art JAMs create an enriching experience for the whole family.

 1–3 pm: 5–7 year olds and their grownups